rayzhouzhj/WebTestFramework/README.md

 ############################## WEB ##########################################
 # If more than one browser is provided in BROWSER_TYPE
-# test will be run different browser on parallel thread
+# test will be run on different browsers in parallel thread
 BROWSER_TYPE=firefox,chrome
 # Selenium hub in docker server
 HOST_URL=http://localhost:4444/wd/hub